bloominstituteoftechnology/node-db1-project/queries.md

 ## update _Bilbo Baggins_ record so that the postal code changes to _"11122"_.
 update customers set
-  CustomerName = 'Surprise Store',
-  Country = 'Canada'
+  PostalCode = '11122'
-where CustomerName = 'Surprise Shop'
+where ContactName = 'Bilbo Baggins'

 ## list orders grouped by customer showing the number of orders per customer. _Rattlesnake Canyon Grocery_ should have 7 orders.